ssdbhub/ssdbhub.github.io/Readme.md

 ### Environment setup

-After provisioning the add-on it's necessary to locally replicate the config vars so your development environment can communicate with the service.
+After provisioning the add-on it's necessary to locally replicate the config vars so your development environment operate against the service.

-Use the Heroku Local command-line tool to configure, run and manage process types specified in your app's [Procfile](procfile).
+Use the Heroku Local command-line tool to configure, run and manage process types specified in your app's [Procfile](https://devcenter.heroku.com/articles/procfile).
 Heroku Local reads configuration variables from a `.env` file.
 To view all of your app's config vars, type `heroku config`.
 Use the following command for each value you want to add to your `.env` file.